Offaly County Childcare Committee - 057 9135878 - info@offalychildcare.com

 Professional Development Workshops

-Offaly County Childcare Committee periodically organises workshops, to meet the needs of the childcare sector, which notified or voluntary notified childminders can avail of as follows:-
+Offaly County Childcare Committee periodically organises workshops, to meet the needs of the childcare sector, which childminders can avail of as follows:-

 • Financial Planning